 A yoga teacher should be trained in both the art and science of yoga as well as effective teaching methods.
 A good yoga teacher knows how to assess the needs of the students in any given class and teaches techniques that will be of interest to that group as well as enhancing their general knowledge of yoga.

 A yoga therapist is a certified yoga teacher who has additional, in depth training of ancient Yoga and Ayurveda practices and traditional western medical treatments.
 Through this lens, he/she assess the needs of the client to determine a specific intervention for an individual.
 Yoga therapy training involves over 500 hours of study, plus deeper specialty and required continuing education for a range of conditions and their corresponding therapeutic interventions

-Let’s look at an example: You have developed low back pain that often keeps you up at night.
+Let’s look at an example: Let's say that you have developed low back pain that often keeps you up at night.
 Attending a gentle yoga class helps to ease that pain for a while as you learn to coordinate your breath to movement.
-However, you are still not finding enough relief to be able to sleep well at night.
-You go to visit a yoga therapist, who asks you a variety of questions about your life, your work, your habits, and your diet, and works over a period of 4 or more initial sessions, she/he develops a personal practice that will directly address the specific, current issues that are preventing you from feeling relief. this may or may not include the medication as yoga therapy is considered an adjunct therapy to many traditional western treatments.
+However, you are still not finding enough relief to be able to sleep well.
+You could take prescription medicine, but you decide to visit a yoga therapist, who asks you a variety of questions about your life, your work, your habits, and your diet.
+Over a period of 4 or more initial sessions, she/he develops a personal practice with modifications that will directly address the specific, current issues that are preventing you from feeling relief. this may or may not include the medication as yoga therapy is considered an adjunct therapy to many traditional western treatments.